Research Excellence Framework 2021

 We’re ranked as one of the top ten universities in the world for delivering against the UN’s Sustainable Development Goals (Times Higher Education Impact Rankings) and our research impact showcase includes examples of the positive impact we’ve made across culture and creativity, economic development and inequalities, health and wellbeing, innovation and commercialisation, and sustainability and climate change.

-Professor Dame Nancy Rothwell, President and Vice-Chancellor of The University of Manchester, said: "These comprehensive and independent results confirm Manchester's place as a global powerhouse of research.
+Professor Dame Nancy Rothwell, former President and Vice-Chancellor of The University of Manchester, said: "These comprehensive and independent results confirm Manchester's place as a global powerhouse of research.

 “We create an environment where researchers can thrive and exchange ideas.
 Most importantly the quality and impact of our research is down to the incredible dedication and creativity of our colleagues who work every day to solve significant world problems, enrich our society and train the next generation of researchers.